ArtemGontar/agentsgang-landing/README.md

-# ProtoHive Landing Page
+# AgentsGang Landing Page

-A modern, responsive landing page for ProtoHive - an AI-powered virtual company platform built with Next.js 14, TypeScript, and Tailwind CSS.
+A modern, responsive landing page for AgentsGang - an AI-powered virtual company platform built with Next.js 14, TypeScript, and Tailwind CSS.

 ## Features